JMWinsta/Book-Suggestion/README.md

 -UI: A UI with streamlit can be used in the future

--An MCP can be used to run multiple LLMs at the same time
+-An MCP can be used to run multiple LLMs at the same time and easier content retrieval from the internet